serviceprototypinglab/dcc/README.md

 All results are contained in the following two directories:

-- Performance evaluation: Includes the prototype DCC tool and associated documentation used in our performance evaluation and reference to a test dataset that can be used to measure performance.
+- Performance evaluation: Includes the prototype DCC tool and associated documentation used in our performance evaluation and reference to the test dataset that can be used to measure performance.
+This dataset, along with some reduced versions of it, was used to obtain the performance data presented in the papaer.

 - Error injection experiment: Includes a standalone script that compares 3 voting algorithms in different error injection configurations.
 A plotting script used to plot the results and documentation is included.